-As far as acceptance is concerned, you will actually improve the likelihood that you will be accepted if you hire someone to do it for you.
+As far as acceptance is concerned, you will improve the likelihood that you will be accepted if you hire someone to do it for you.
 A few terms here and there will make a major difference in the application process.

 - Trademarks Matter whether or not you are selling products